Max Muncy Player Props: Dodgers vs. Diamondbacks

 - Diamondbacks pitchers combined to give up 191 total home runs at a clip of 1.2 per game (fifth-most in the league).

-- Gallen takes the mound for his first start of the season for the Diamondbacks.
+- Kelly makes his first start of the season for the Diamondbacks.

-- The 27-year-old right-hander last appeared Tuesday, Oct.
-4 against the Milwaukee Brewers, when he started and went five innings.
+- The 34-year-old right-hander started and threw six innings when he last appeared Wednesday, Oct.
+5 against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.